final-form/final-form-focus/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 Decorator for [🏁 Final Form](https://github.com/final-form/final-form) that
-will attempt to apply focus to the first field with an error upon an attempted form submission.
+will attempt to apply focus to the first field with specific name with an error among all forms upon an attempted form submission.

 ---